What are embedded leases?

 If your agreement does specify the use of an asset, can the supplier easily substitute a different asset?
 And would the supplier benefit economically by doing so?

 On the other hand, if the asset is an office copier, it’s not likely that the supplier can easily swap out one machine for another.
 And it’s also not likely that the supplier would benefit financially from doing that even if they could.
 In that case, a lease may be present.

-Here’s another example related to real estate.
-Today’s corporate property portfolios often include the use of co-working space.
-If a co-working agreement doesn’t guarantee the use of a specific space within a building (such as hot desking) then the agreement may not be considered a lease.
+In an example related to real estate, today’s corporate property portfolios often include the use of co-working space.
+If a co-working agreement doesn’t guarantee the use of a specific space within a building (such as hot desking), then the agreement may not be considered a lease.

 3. Do you have control over use of the asset?

 If you have physical control and decision making authority over the use of the asset, then a lease may be present.